kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

  - **indexes does not physically exist in Elasticsearch** but are only logical application containers.
 When an index is created, an empty indice is created in Elasticsearch to reserve the index name (e.g. `&nyc-open-data._kuzzle_keep`)
  - **collections correspond to Elasticsearch indexes** with all their properties (e.g. [mappings](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/mapping.html), [settings](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/index-modules.html#index-modules-settings), etc)

-Kuzzle distinguish two types of storage:
+Kuzzle distinguishes two types of storage:
-  - **private**: internal Kuzzle index, plugin private indexes
+  - **private**: internal Kuzzle index, plugin private indexes.
+Those indexes can never be accessed directly from the Kuzzle API
-  - **public**: indexes available through Kuzzle API
+  - **public**: indexes available through the Kuzzle API

 Elasticsearch indices must comply to the following naming convention:
  - **private**: `%<kuzzle-index-name>.<kuzzle-collection-name>`